Rowing in Lake Yojoa, Honduras

 Or look for signs on El Mochito Road

-The D&D Brewery was about to get kayaks when we visited.
+The D&D Brewery was about to acquire kayaks when we visited.

 I saw signs advertising local experts at D&D Brewery.

-You can also ask at the place where you are staying.
+You can also ask about the place where you are staying.

 As I have mentioned, this is a wild part of the country.
 You can stay here for a week and not run out of activities.
 Here is an example of what you can do: